 In 1934 Jensen started building and selling his own tattoo machines.
-It didn’t take long for the word of mouth to travel up and down the coast and shortly after, he was running the biggest tattoo supply business on the west coast.
-Still today, his style of machines is one of the most desired and you can find a Jensen-style machine in nearly every tattoo shop around the world.
-Even here, at Good Old Times Berlin, you can spot a Owen Jensen-style machine, or even be lucky enough and have your next piece done by one of them.
+It didn’t take long for the word of mouth to travel up and down the coast.
+Shortly after, he was running the biggest tattoo supply business on the west coast.
+Still today, his style of machines is one of the most desired.
+You can find a Jensen-style machine in nearly every tattoo shop around the world.
+Even here, at Good Old Times Berlin, you can spot a Owen Jensen-style machine.
+If you are lucky enough, you might have your next piece done with it.

-In the mid 40s Jensen got married to circus attraction “Fat Lady” Dainty Dotty.
-That name didn’t come out of nowhere, she put a decent 270 kilos on the weighing scale at the time of their wedding.
+In the mid 40s Jensen married the circus attraction “Fat Lady” Dainty Dotty.
+That name didn’t come out of nowhere.
+She put a decent 270 kilos on the weighing scale at the time of their wedding.
 She also was a quite well known tattooer and they both worked together in Long Beach.
 If they ever tattooed each other, is unknown.

 Only three years after the birth of their son, Dainty Dotty suddenly died from a heart ailment in December 1952.
-This event hit Jensen badly and he had troubles raising his child, running the tattoo supply business and tattooing all at the same time.
+This event hit Jensen badly.
+He had troubles raising his child, running the tattoo supply business and tattooing all at the same time.
 He decided to close down his tattoo supply business and concentrate fully on tattooing and his family.
 During that time, he was working with no one less than Bert Grimm at Grimm’s shop in Long Beach.

 Who owes Owen Jensen thirty Dollars?